smartbitcoin/arc_plot/README.md

 -----------------------------------------------------------------------------------------------------------

+Special thanks to MadMax and Bladebit as arc_plot learned lots of good design from them and here show highly respect for these complicated project and pioneer's hardwork.

 ARC_PLOT is freeware and if you like this idea and love the arc_plot freeware, please don't forget donoate some XCH to support this project.